-A risk factor is anything that increases a person’s chance of developing a certain condition or disease, such as cancer.
-In adults, lifestyle and environmental factors (such as smoking or exposure to certain chemicals) can be significant risk factors for developing certain types of cancer.
-In children, very few risk factors have been identified that increase the chance of developing cancer.
-For most children with cancer, the underlying cause is unknown.
+A risk factor is anything that increases a person’s chance of getting a certain condition or disease.
+Researchers know about some risk factors that increase the chance of developing cancer.
+However, for most children with cancer, the cause is unknown.

-Even if your child has a risk factor, it does not mean they will develop cancer.
-Many children with a risk factor will never develop cancer, while others with cancer may have had no known risk factors.
-Even if a child with a risk factor develops cancer, it is usually hard to know how much that risk factor contributed to the development of their disease.
+Even if your child has a risk factor, it doesn’t mean they will develop cancer.
+Many children with a risk factor will never develop cancer, while most children with cancer have no known risk factors.
+Even if a child with a risk factor develops cancer, the risk factor may not have had much to do with it.

-If your child is diagnosed with one of these genetic conditions, they will need specific follow-up.
-The health care team will advise which ongoing tests your child will need.
+If your child has one of these genetic conditions, they will need specific care.
+Your health care team will talk to you about which ongoing tests your child will need.

-Cancers in children that are linked to genetic conditions may also affect the risk for other family members.
-Speak to your child’s treatment team to see whether genetic counselling is recommended for you or your family.
+Childhood cancers with links to genetic conditions may also affect the risk for other family members.
+You can ask your child’s treatment team if you or your family should get genetic counselling.

 Male children who have an undescended testicle may have a higher chance of getting testicular germ cell tumours.